 Located in Cottage Grove, this spectacular Scientific and Natural Area (SNA) features two sandy terraces along the Mississippi River and dramatic views.
 Home to a rare dry prairie, this area provides essential native bee, butterfly and wildlife habitat and is home to a variety of rare plant and animal species.
-After a brief orientation and a short hike, volunteers will work with FMR ecologists to help remove sumac, a shrub native to Minnesota but spreads rapidly and prevents other plants from growing in this prairie ecosystem.
+After a brief orientation and a short hike, volunteers will work with FMR ecologists to help remove sumac, a shrub that is native to Minnesota but spreads rapidly and prevents other plants from growing in this prairie ecosystem.
 By removing sumac, we're tending to this rare habitat and ensuring that a greater diversity of plant species and wildlife can thrive here.

 A hike of up to 1/4 mile is required to get to the worksite.
 Volunteers may then work on slopes with uneven and difficult-to-navigate terrain.

 While this event is full, you can still sign up for the waitlist.
 Please contact FMR Volunteer & Outreach Coordinator Sophie Downey at email@example.com, 651.222.2193 x27, or by selecting Sophie by name under "Category" via the FMR contact form.
 Please include the name of the event, your name, address and phone number and the number in your party.
 We will contact you if a spot opens up.

 To receive notices of future volunteer events, contact FMR Volunteer & Outreach Coordinator Sophie Downey at firstname.lastname@example.org.
 Or, visit our Events Calendar for our most up-to-date listing of upcoming events.
 To receive a twice-a-month e-newsletter including all FMR activities and news, sign up for Mississippi Messages.